MiroGlitch/InventorySystem/README.md

 * View the logged in user information
 12. Setting
 * View, and Update logged in user information
+13. Contact Us
+* View information about the developers
+14. Logout
+* Logging out of the system

 # Super Admin Credential
 email: admin@admin.com